jgmalcolm/jgmalcolm.github.io/_posts/2015-05-03-how-to-be-a-good-sub-intern.md

   far cheaper option is a simple gel insole in your existing shoes.
 I far prefer the insole because the Dansko's look ridiculous with anything other than scrubs, and even then they look a bit odd...
+* **Rubber gloves.** Always carry 1-2 pairs in your pocket.
+I often find myself in a situation requiring gloves but none are nearby.

   [dansko]: http://www.amazon.com/s/ref=as_li_ss_tl?_encoding=UTF8&camp=1789&creative=390957&field-keywords=dansko&index=blended&linkCode=ur2&tag=jgmalcolm-20&linkId=ZEZ3BOYLBLXFR6K3